timmayg/openssl/03-generate_rsa_key_pair.md

 <br><br><br>

 <li>Export the RSA Public key from the Private Key</li>
 This command reads the private key, extracts the public key information from it, and then writes the public key to a file in PEM format.
 The -pubout option tells OpenSSL to output the public key.
+The public key is used to encrypt data, and only the corresponding private key can decrypt it.
 <br>
 <code>openssl rsa -in rsa-enc-private.key -outform PEM -pubout -out rsa-public.key</code>
 <br><br>